MaxPleaner/mindless/README.md

 - _grid_
   - `.grid` denotes a grid.
 There should be only one of these.
   - `.grid-item` is a box in the grid.
 There are no exclicit defitions for 'columns' or 'rows' here - all that is handled dynamically by isotope.
+  - inside `.grid-item` nodes, `.content` is initially hidden but is toggled open by clicking on the `.grid-item`.
+  - Toggling content can be nested - just include another `.grid-item` inside `.content`

 **in markdown files**
 - _embedding_